jimmy-ly00/DHE-prime-grabber/README.md

 Censys raw data were used from here: https://censys.io/data

-Primes from Alexa Top 1mil and IPv4 with cipher suits DHE can be found from here: https://drive.google.com/open?id=0B9QfvGuHrkSWVng0REhyUUFqQ2s
+Primes from Alexa Top 1mil and IPv4 with cipher suits DHE can be found from here (March 2017): https://drive.google.com/drive/folders/10447fHAB6HLDASeGjvKbFN5ebPwzqp7w

 ### Example
 Uses re-compiled OpenSSL with trace option on to view the Diffie-Hellman handshake protocol.
 Make sure openssl-trace and alexa_top1mil are in the same folder.
 Includes multiprocessing to make use of all cores and increase speed performance.
 Outputs a csv file instead of stdout for I/O bound reasons.
 You can manually update the workers if you are not bounded by the network bandwidth!